Quick Start

 My Locations Menu (Location Bookmarks)

 The Previous and Next Extent buttons let you switch back and forth between two recent locations.
-The Bookmarks bookmarksbutton in the My Locations menu allows you to create a list of named locations that can be accessed using the bookmarks symbol bookmarksunderneath the zoom buttons on the map.
+The Bookmarks button in the My Locations menu allows you to create a list of named locations that can be accessed using the bookmarks symbol underneath the zoom buttons on the map.
 Note that a location in this context means a specific spatial area, but not which layers were turned on at the time of creating the bookmark.

 Query Reference Layers Tab